gjlondon/definitive_guide_to_django_deployment/README.md

     knife solo data bag create config config_1 --json-file ../settings.json cd ..

 Our `chef_files` repo contains a file `Berksfile` that lists all the cookbooks we are going to install on our server, along with specific versions.
-Knife solo will install all of these with a tool called [Berkshelf](http://berkshelf.com/), which I assume is named after [this](http://i.qkme.me/3pjyup.jpg).
+Knife solo will install all of these with a tool called [Berkshelf](http://berkshelf.com/), which I honestly assume is named after [this](http://i.qkme.me/3pjyup.jpg).
 If a cookbook becomes dated, just upgrade the version number in `chef_files/Berksfile`.
 Now we're going to use Fabric to tell Chef to first bootstrap our database and then bootstrap our webserver.
 Do:

     fab bootstrap:database